Republic Services, Inc.

 Commenting on the stock repurchase program, James E. O'Connor, Chairman and Chief Executive Officer of Republic Services, Inc., said, "Republic will continue to utilize the share repurchase program as an effective way to increase long-term value for our shareholders."

 During 2005, Republic repurchased 16.3 million shares, or more than 10 percent, of Company stock for a total of $558 million.

-Republic Services, Inc. announced today that its Board of Directors has authorized the repurchase of up to $275.0 million of its common stock.
+Republic's stock repurchase will be funded using excess cash on hand, cash flow from operations and proceeds from borrowings, if necessary.
 The stock repurchases may be made in the open market, in privately negotiated transactions or a combination of both.
-The timing and amounts of any repurchases will be at the discretion of management and will depend on many factors, including the market price of the common stock and overall market conditions.
-The Company expects to fund its stock repurchase programs from free cash flow.
-The Company also reaffirms its commitment to maintaining its investment grade rating.
+The timing and amounts of any repurchases will be at the discretion of management and will depend on many factors, including the market price of the common stock, overall market conditions and possible acquisitions.

 Republic Services, Inc. is a leading provider of solid waste collection, transfer and disposal services in the United States.
 The Company's operating units are focused on providing solid waste services for commercial, industrial, municipal and residential customers.